FEIBA [Anti-Inhibitor Coagulant Complex]

 Indications and Detailed Important Risk Information for Patients

-FEIBA is an Anti-Inhibitor Coagulant Complex indicated for use in hemophilia A and B patients with inhibitors for:
+FEIBA is an Anti-Inhibitor Coagulant Complex approved for use in hemophilia A and B patients with inhibitors for:

 - Control and prevention of bleeding episodes